-- The proposals include the removal of all of the former AHT buildings, and their replacement with residential development of two storeys (8-9m to ridgeline) with opportunities to consider rising to 2.5 storeys to animate the roof scale.
-This is consistent with the height of the existing buildings and would not increase the scale of development in this part of the Site. - 5.34 We note that the Transport Assessment submitted as part of this application finds a notably reduced intensity of use from that of the AHT, with 184 fewer trips being undertaken in the AM peak, 243 fewer trips PM - 5 Design and Access Statement, p.
+- 5.33 The proposals include the removal of all of the former AHT buildings, and their replacement with residential development of two storeys (8-9m to ridgeline) with opportunities to consider rising to 2.5 storeys to animate the roof scale5.
+This is consistent with the height of the existing buildings and would not increase the scale of development in this part of the Site. - We note that the Transport Assessment submitted as part of this 5.34 application finds a notably reduced intensity of use from that of the AHT, with 184 fewer trips being undertaken in the AM peak, 243 fewer trips PM peak, and 3334 fewer trips over the whole day.
+There would also be fewer deliveries, and other activity associated with the semi-industrial use.

+5 Design and Access Statement, p.
 26